• Skip to main content

 If you like this grits recipe, you should also try my delicious make-ahead Southern Cheese Grits Casserole and Cajun Shrimp and Grits.
 Also, you might be interested in my Easy Classic Southern Tomato Pie recipe and my Tomato Cobbler with Cornmeal-Cheddar Biscuits recipe.

-Tomato-Cheese Grits pairs beautifully with fried seafood, including fried oysters, fried fish, fried crab claws, and fried shrimp, and fried buffalo shrimp.
+Tomato-Cheese Grits pairs beautifully with fried seafood, including fried oysters, fried fish, fried crab claws, and fried shrimp, and buffalo shrimp recipe.

 This recipe does call for peeled tomatoes, which can be a pain, but I am including easy step by step instructions below for “How to Peel Tomatoes,” that will have the peels almost falling off the tomatoes.